jeddyo/Employee-database/README.md

 ---

-## Screenshots
+# Walkthrough Video

-(Include a screenshot of the CLI interface here once the project is running.)
+To see a walkthrough of the application, [click here to view the video](https://drive.google.com/file/d/1aj_9IPNymCee7P7YGri01q6gKgx0fdUZ/view).

 ---